Consumers are demanding healthier options when they fly

 Planning ahead will help you avoid diet downfalls, experts say

 Been there?
 Done that?
 Eating healthy on the road has long been a struggle for holiday travelers.
 It’s one of the many reasons people tend to gain a couple extra pounds between Thanksgiving and New Year’s.

 The good news is that consumers are demanding more nutritious options when they fly – and the industry is responding, says Renate DeGeorge, director of culinary services for HMSHost, which operates dining facilities at more than 100 airports worldwide.

-In recent years HMSHost has made several changes to its menus, including adding a variety of new salads, offering hummus plates as appetizers and providing whole-grain bread for sandwiches.
+In recent years HMSHost has made several changes to their menus, including adding a variety of new salads, offering hummus plates as an appetizer and providing whole-grain bread for sandwiches.

-"Most places now offer a variety of healthy options no matter where you stop, so that every traveler can find something they are looking for," DeGeorge told CNN.
+“Most places now offer a variety of healthy options no matter where you stop, so that every traveler can find something they are looking for,” DeGeorge wrote in an e-mail.